Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = TODO 3.4.4 =
+- Added "Stats" menu in the plugin that shows download count using a nice chart.
 - Removed the "modal" class definition from the admin CSS file.

 = 3.4.3 =